Al Dayer: Geography

-Al Dayer (الدائر) is one of the governorates in Jizan Region, Saudi Arabia.

-Aldayer's climate is hot in summer and cold in winter.
-The summer temperature reaches 40 Celsius and in the winter it drops to 10 Celsius in the highlands.
+The governorate includes several high peaks, most notably Mount Tallan (Jabal Tallan), which is one of the highest peaks in the Jazan region with an elevation exceeding 2,200 meters above sea level.
+Al Dayer's climate is hot in summer and cold in winter.
+The summer temperature reaches 40 Celsius, while in the winter it drops to 10 Celsius in the highlands.